 MKTG 2300 - Marketing Management 3.000 Credits 3.000 Contact Hours Prerequisites: MKTG 1100

-This course reiterates the program outcomes for marketing management through the development of a marketing plan.
+Reiterates the program outcomes for marketing management through the development of a marketing plan.
 Topics include the marketing framework, the marketing plan, and preparing a marketing plan for a new product.